wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 ## Alert Conditions

 An alert condition is a conditional ts() expression that defines the threshold for an alert.
-If an alert's [Condition](alerts_managing.html#alert-properties) field is set to a conditional expression, for example `ts("requests.latency") > 195`, then all reported values that satisfy the condition are marked as `true` (1's) and all reported values that do not satisfy the condition are marked as `false` (0's).
-If the Condition field has a ts() expression, for example `ts("cpu.loadavg.1m")`, then all _non-zero_ reported values are marked as `true` and all zero reported values are marked as `false`.
+* If an alert's [Condition](alerts_managing.html#alert-properties) field is set to a conditional expression, for example `ts("requests.latency") > 195`, then all reported values that satisfy the condition are marked as `true` (1) and all reported values that do not satisfy the condition are marked as `false` (0).
+* If the Condition field is set to a ts() expression, for example `ts("cpu.loadavg.1m")`, then all _non-zero_ reported values are marked as `true` and all zero reported values are marked as `false`.
 If there is _no reported data_, then values are evaluated as neither true nor false.

 ## Alert States

-An alert can be in the following states:
+An alert can be in one of the following states:

-- **CHECKING** - The alert is being checked if the Condition and Alert fires properties are being met.
-Firing alerts are not included when you filter for this state in the Alerts browser even though firing alerts are being checked to determine if the Condition and Alert resolves properties are still being met.
+* **CHECKING** - The alert is being checked whether the Condition and Alert fires properties are being met.

+  Alerts can't be in the CHECKING and the FIRING state at the same time even though firing alerts are being checked to determine if firing conditions are still being met.
 An alert resolves (transitions back to CHECKING) when no true values present within the time window, or when the time window contains no data.
-- **FIRING** - The alert is meeting the Condition and Alert fires properties.
-An alert transitions to firing when the condition evaluates to at least one true value and no false values during a fixed time window.
+* **FIRING** - The alert is meeting the Condition and Alert fires properties.
+An alert transitions to FIRING when the condition evaluates to at least one true value and no false values during a fixed time window.
-- **NO DATA** - The series for which an alert is defined is not reporting data.
+* **NO DATA** - The series for which an alert is defined is not reporting data.

   You can set up an alert that triggers if the alert is in a NO DATA state for a specified amount of time.
 If you do, select Alert Has No Data in the corresponding [Alert Target](https://docs.wavefront.com/webhooks_alert_notification.html#creating-an-alert-target).
 For those alert targets, select Alert Has No Data Resolved if you want to send a notification when the alert exits the NO DATA state.
-- **IN MAINTENANCE** - The alert has an alert tag or a source or set of sources included in a source tag associated with an ongoing maintenance window.
+* **IN MAINTENANCE** - The alert has an alert tag or a source or set of sources included in a source tag associated with an ongoing maintenance window.

   If an alert has a subset of reporting sources associated with in an ongoing maintenance window, then the state displays as CHECKING/IN MAINTENANCE.
-If an alert has a subset of reporting sources associated with an ongoing maintenance window but whose other sources are firing, the state displays as FIRING/IN MAINTENANCE.
+If an alert has a subset of reporting sources associated with an ongoing maintenance window but the other sources are firing, the state displays as FIRING/IN MAINTENANCE.
-- **INVALID** - The alert is timing out ( > 5 min query execution) or queries include inactive metrics or sources.
+* **INVALID** - The alert is timing out ( > 5 min query execution) or queries include inactive metrics or sources.
 When an alert is in the INVALID state, it is checked approximately every 15 minutes, instead of the specified checking frequency (see next section).
-- **SNOOZED** - The alert is not checked.
+* **SNOOZED** - The alert is not checked.

-## When Alerts are Checked
+## When Alerts Are Checked

-The series associated with that alert are checked according to the [Checking Frequency](alerts_managing.html#alert-properties) property (default 1 minute) to determine whether the alert should fire or not.
-Additionally:
+The time series associated with an alert are checked to determine whether the alert should fire or not.
+Default for checking frequency is 1 minute.
+You can change the [Checking Frequency](alerts_managing.html#alert-properties) from the UI.

-- When an alert is currently not firing, the time window evaluated according to the Checking Frequency is controlled by the Alert fires property.
-For example, if the Alert fires property is set to 3 minutes, the time window being evaluated at the Checking Frequency is 3 minutes.
-- When an alert is currently firing, the time window evaluated according to the Checking Frequency is controlled by the Alert resolves property.
-The point in time where the Checking Frequency approximate check occurs is unique to each alert.
-For example, one alert could be checked at 1:01:04p while another alert could be checked at 1:01:17p.
-- The end time for the time window being evaluated according to the Checking Frequency is determined by: "alert check time (rounded down to nearest minute) - 1 minute".
-Suppose the Alert fires property is set to 5 minutes.
-If the alert check time is 1:09:32p, then the end time for the time window being evaluated would be 1:08:00p (("1:09:32" - "0:00:32") - "0:01:00").
-Therefore the 5 minute time window is 1:03:00p to 1:08:00p.
+The exact time of the check for the same alert is not fixed and can vary slightly within the minute.
+For example, for a specific alert it’s possible that a check occurs at 1:01:17p and the next check occurs at 1:02:13p.

-- Alert checks evaluate minutely summarized (mean) data values.
+Alert checks evaluate minutely summarized (mean) data values.
 For example, if 5 data values are reported between 12:11:00p and 12:11:59p, then the average value of those 5 data values is displayed at 12:11:00p.
 If you want a different summarization strategy, then you can use a 1 minute `align()` function in your query and specify the summarization method.

+## Alert Check Time Window

+The time window that we evaluate at the default checking frequency interval depends on the state of the alert:

+- When an alert is currently not firing, the Alert fires property determines the time window that is evaluated.
+For example, if the Alert fires property is set to 3 minutes, we evaluate a 3 minute time window.
+- When an alert is currently firing, the Alert resolves property determines the time window that is evaluated.
+- The last data point evaluated by an alert is determined by the following equation:

+  `alert check time (rounded down to nearest minute) - 1 minute`

+  We use this equation to ensure that the alert has a full minute's worth of data to evaluate.
+  For example, suppose the Alert fires property is set to 5 minutes.
+If the alert check time is 1:09:32p, then the last data point evaluated is 1:08:00p (("1:09:32" - "0:00:32") - "0:01:00").
+The 5 minute time window covers data points in the 1:04:00p to 1:08:59p interval.

 ## When Alerts Fire